ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 he was not alone
-i took a look at them and felt something ive always had these feelings when i see something i always think is has a soul
+i took a look at them and felt something ive always had these feelings when i see something i always think is has a soul like the other day where i wanted to pick up water from the fridge